Nikki Bonkoski spreads love and truth through her authentic and powerful writing.

 Much love from my boy and I to you and your family."

 "Hi Nik.
-I recently saw your post along with the picture of your 4 year old daughter, one of my friends shared it.
-The story really hit home with me, you see almost 20 years ago, when I was 7 years old I received a phone call from my father; where he prepped me for what was about to come and then told me he loved me for the last time.
+Your story really hit home with me, you see almost 20 years ago, when I was 7 years old I received a phone call from my father; where he prepped me for what was about to come and then told me he loved me for the last time.
 It couldn’t have been too long after that that we found out he was gone.
 My mom tried very hard to sugar coat what happened and lie to protect me, but to no avail because I already knew.
 I respect the way you approached the conversation with your daughter with so much honesty, it’s incredible how much young children can actually understand.
 I also find it so brave that you are able to share your story, it took me several years to be honest about mine.
 What you have done and what you are doing is going to help so many people, not just suicidal parents but the kids that are survivors.
 Thank you"

 There is always a light within us that is free from all sorrow and grief,